toitware/toit-provision/README.md

 ## 1. Tool and App

 There is an issue with BLE provisioning of the used esp-idf.
-It onlysupports supports blocking mode which causes the BLE protocol stack to block for about 4 seconds without response for any outside requests.
+It only supports blocking mode which causes the BLE protocol stack to block for about 4 seconds without response for any outside requests.
 To work around this issue, modify the provision source code of the PC and mobile applications.
 While the proposed